Neutrino yield and neutron shielding calculations for a high-power target installed in an underground setting: Methods

 \section{Methods}

-To simulate all stages of the process we use the Geant4 library\cite{ALLISON2016}.
+To simulate all stages of the process we use the Geant4 code\cite{agostinelli,ALLISON2006,ALLISON2016}.
 Originally developed for the description of particle physics detectors, it has since been expanded and applied to many fields.
 We use version Geant4-11.0.2.

-The shielding physics list was used for the shielding calculations, and the binary cascade and QGSP options are used for the reactions relevant to antineutrino production.
-The ``high precision" cross section libraries for neutron interactions are included, as these processes turn out to have an important contribution.
+Different stages of the simulation require different Geant4 physics lists, as no single option is suitable for all processes involved.
+For the initial stage of neutron and \Li production, we employed QGSP\_BIC\_AllHP, which combines the binary cascade model for higher energies with high-precision, data-driven models (ParticleHP) for low-energy proton and neutron interactions based on ENDF and TALYS cross-section libraries.
+This physics list is recommended for applications such as BNCT (Boron Neutron Capture Therapy) and provides reliable agreement with experimental data.

+For the shielding studies, we used the Shielding physics list \cite{Shieldinglist}.
+Originally developed for neutron penetration and ion–ion collision studies, it is also applicable to calorimetry and low-background experiments.
+Its high-energy treatment derives from FTFP\_BERT, with radioactive decay processes included to account for background radiation, while retaining the same evaluated neutron cross-section libraries as the high-precision models.
+For energies above 20 MeV, the Bertini cascade inelastic scattering model~\cite{Wright} is used for energies up to 3 GeV with parameters tuned with the help of the JENDL HE-2007 neutron cross sections~\cite{JENDL} available at these higher energies.

-In order to maximise the production of antineutrinos we must maximise that of the precursor neutrons.
-The disintegration of $^9{\rm Be}$ was the method by which the neutron was first seen\cite{Chadwick} and is still the most efficient way of producing neutrons using a small accelerator.
+In order to optimise the production of antineutrinos we must maximise that of the precursor neutrons.
+The disintegration of $^9$Be was the method by which the neutron was first seen\cite{Chadwick} and is still the most efficient way of producing neutrons using a small accelerator.
 (Lithium also gives neutrons, but is structurally unworkable, with a low melting point.)

 The target constitutes a very high intensity neutron source, and shielding must be put in place to attenuate these penetrating particles beyond the production sleeve.
 The IsoDAR experiment will be deep underground and will be controlled remotely, so exposure of personnel is not an issue.
 Components will become activated, but maintenance work will be possible after a suitable cooling-off period.
-The two principal concerns are for the activation in the surrounding rock, which must remain below a statutorily-required level (discussed later) on completion of the experiment, and backgrounds in the LSC detector, where a high energy neutron interaction, with possible subsequent capture, can mimic the signature of an antineutrino event.
+The two principal concerns are for the activation in the surrounding rock, which must remain below a statutorily-required level (discussed later) on completion of the experiment, and backgrounds in the $\nu$EYE detector, where a high energy neutron interaction, with possible subsequent capture, can mimic the double-coincidence signature of an antineutrino event.